Skip to main content

 Examples:

 SQRL understands the complete FlinkSQL CREATE TABLE syntax, but distinguishes between internal and external source tables.
-External source tables are standard FlinkSQL tables that connect to an internal data source.
-Internal tables connect to a data source that is managed by SQRL (depending on the configured log engine, e.g. a Kafka topic) and exposed for inserts in the interface.
+External source tables are standard FlinkSQL tables that connect to an external data source (e.g. database or Kafka cluster).
+Internal tables connect to a data source that is managed by SQRL (depending on the configured log engine, e.g. a Kafka topic) and exposed for data ingestion in the interface.

 FeatureInternal source (managed by SQRL)External Source (connector)